treeizard/2024_MCAV_Serial_Tutorial/demo1/README.md

-# 2024_MCAV_Serial_Tutorial
+# Demo 1
-This is the repository for the examples used in 2024 MCAV Serial Communication Tutorials.
+This Demo is for demonstrating bilateral communication between Arduino Uno3 and a windows laptop (with COM USB protocol).